What Are Credit Bureaus?

-The FACTA amendment under 2003 law allows individuals access one free copy per year from any participating agency once it has been updated within last twelve months.
+The FACTA amendment under 2003 law allows individuals access to one free copy per year from any participating agency once it has been updated within the last twelve months.

 When a consumer has more than one credit score, they may be able to use the better ones when applying for loans or other forms of financial assistance.

-The key is that you should always try your best not just because it’s expected but also so as not cause any unnecessary issues with lenders who are already very skeptical about allowing consumers access due largely in part from poor past behavior related mistakes like late payments- if this happens after being denied based on low ratings then there might still hope yet!
+The key is that you should always try your best not just because it's expected but also so as not to cause any unnecessary issues with lenders who are already very skeptical about allowing consumers access due largely in part to poor past behavior-related mistakes like late payments- if this happens after being denied based on low ratings then there might still hope yet!

 Credit Rating Agencies vs. Credit Bureaus